kpoz3/BDA594-KatiePoz/README.md

-Big data is the data that is used in all types of forms follwing human behavior and patterns.
+Big data is data that is created all over the world following human behavior and patterns.